 Of course we have to include a dessert here.
 Most camp donut recipes will tell you to get the traditional biscuits and avoid the flakey kind.
 Don't listen!
 Ever heard of the "Cronut" aka Croissant Donut hybrid?
 These taste just like the best you've ordered but you've got to get that flakey dough.

 Fill 1/3 of your cast iron skillet with vegetable oil and get it nice and hot.
 A good way to test if you've got the temperature right is to throw a little bit of the dough into the oil.
 If it begins to brown, then your oil is ready.
 Make a nice hole in each of the biscuits, but be careful not to play with the dough too much or you won't get those flakey layers to your donut.
 Go ahead and fry till golden brown on each side, flipping with a pair of tongs.
 Be careful with the oil or you'll burn your hands off!

 Once they're done, pull them out and immediately put them in a bowl/bag with your cinnamon and sugar mix.
 If you do it immediately, the excess oil will help the sugar stick.
-If you bring sprinkles, chocolate, powdered sugar, and even a little bourbon, you can make endless variations of these.
+If you bring sprinkles, chocolate, powdered sugar, and even a little bourbon (for the grownups), you can make endless variations of these.
 Your kids will want to do these for every meal of the trip!

 There are tons more recipes (and steak pics) on my instagram.
 You can usually find me cooking up adventures and camping out in my iKamper across the Colorado Rockies most weekends.
 Life is short.
 Eat well!